Tier 1 Group

-Tier 1 Group formally known as Aggressive Training Solutions is an American private military company, founded by retired Marine Steve Reichert in Jacksonville, North Carolina.
-Tier 1 Group provides marksmanship training, military tactical training, tactical driving/mobility training, breaching training, tactical medical training, and law enforcement training in and outside the U.S.
+Tier 1 Group formally known as Aggressive Training Solutions is an American private military company, founded by retired US Marine Steve Reichert in Jacksonville, North Carolina.
+Tier 1 Group provides marksmanship training, military tactical training, tactical driving/mobility training, breaching training, tactical medical training, and law enforcement training in and outside the US.

 History

 Tier 1 Group is owned and funded by Cerberus Capital Management which also owns Remington Arms, Bushmaster Firearms International, LLC, Inc., and DPMS Panther Arms among other companies.
 Tier 1 Group was formed in 2006.

 Shooting range plans

 After efforts by Tier 1 Group to purchase land in Jones County, North Carolina to be used for a firing range and training facility, Jones County Commissioners passed an ordinance on January 25, 2008 to regulate commercial shooting ranges in the county.
 On February 1, 2008 Tier 1 Group filed a request to get 2000 acre rezoned in the Bentonville Township in Johnston County, North Carolina.
 Eventually purchasing land in Arkansas.